luyadev/luya/docs/guide/app-blocks.md

 $propObject = $this->getEnvOption('pageObject')->nav->getProperty('myCustomProperty');
 ```

-If there is a property defined you will get the property object otherwhise returning `false`.
+If there is a property defined you will get the property object otherwise returning `false`.

-## Using assets in Blocks
+## Using assets in blocks

-Sometimes your block should also register some css or js files, therfore you can access the global {{\luya\web\View}} Object inside of your PHP view template.
-Its like registering other assets, by the difference that you are accessing the global scope view instead of the view on `$this`.
-An example of how to integrate an asset file:
+Sometimes your block should also register some css or js files, therefore you can access the global {{\luya\web\View}} Object inside of your PHP view template.
+It is quite similar to registering other assets with the difference that you are accessing the global scope view instead of the view on `$this`.

 Assuming the below code is the PHP View of your Block: